-Too often laws are not sufficient to protect conservation sites from adjacent development impact.
+State and federal laws provide some protection and management for these resources, but too often these laws are not sufficient to protect sites from adjacent development impact.
 More restrictive zoning regulations and buffer requirements may be needed in the future to limit or prohibit certain uses in these areas.
-In addition, the CCRPC program cited above could be a possible viable mechanism for increasing the number of permanently protected areas within the city should funding again become available.
+In addition, the CCRPC program cited above could be a possible viable mechanism for increasing the number of permanently protected areas within the county should funding again become available.